Mathura: Harsha Empire

-Xuanzang, who visited the city in 634 CE, mentions it as Mot'ulo, recording that it contained twenty Buddhist monasteries and five Hindu temples.
+Xuanzang, who visited the city in 634 CE, mentions it as Mot'ulo, recording that it contained twenty Buddhist monasteries and many Hindu temples.
 Later, he went east to Thanesar, Jalandhar in the eastern Punjab, before climbing up to visit predominantly Theravada monasteries in the Kulu valley and turning southward again to Bairat and then Mathura, on the Yamuna river.

 Medieval History and Islamic Invasions

 Early Middle Ages

-The famous female Alvar saint, Andal visualized going to a pilgrimage which began at Mathura, then proceeded to Gokul, the Yamuna, the pool of Kaliya, Vrindavan, Govardhan, and finished at Dwarka.
+The famous female Alvar saint, Andal visualised going to a pilgrimage which began at Mathura, then proceeded to Gokul, the Yamuna, the pool of Kaliya, Vrindavan, Govardhan, and finished at Dwarka.
 The eleventh century Kashmiri poet, Bilhana visited Mathura and Vrindavan after leaving Kashmir en route to Karnataka.

 High Middle Ages

 The city was sacked and many of its temples destroyed by Mahmud of Ghazni in 1018 CE.
 The capture of Mathura by Maḥmūd Ibn Sebüktegīn is described by the historian al-Utbi (Abu Nasr Muhammad ibn Muhammad al Jabbaru-l 'Utbi) in his work Tarikh Yamini as follows:

 The temple at Katra was sacked by Maḥmūd Ibn Sebüktegīn.
 A temple was built to replace it in 1150 CE.
 The Mathura prasasti (Eulogistic Inscription) dated Samvat (V.S.)
 1207 (1150 CE), said to have been found in 1889 CE at the Keshava mound by Anton Fuhrer, German Indologist who worked with the Archaeological Survey of India, recorded the foundations of a temple dedicated to Vishnu at the Katra site:

 Jajja was a vassal of the Gahadavalas in charge of Mathura, and the committee mentioned in the prasasti could have been of an earlier Vaishnava temple.
 The temple built by Jajja at Katra was destroyed by the forces of Qutubuddin Aibak, though Feroz Tughlaq (r.
 1351–88 CE) was also said to have attacked it.
 It was repaired and survived till the reign of Sikandar Lodi (r.
 1489–1517 CE).

 In the twelfth century, Bhatta Lakshmidhara, chief minister of the Gahadavala king Govindachandra (r.
 1114–1155 CE), wrote the earliest surviving collection of verses in praise of the sacred sites of Mathura in his work Krtyakalpataru, which has been described as "the first re-statement of the theory of Tirtha-yatra (pilgrimage)".
 In his Krtyakalpataru, Bhatta Lakshmidhara devoted an entire section (9) to Mathura.

 Later on the city was sacked again by Sikandar Lodi, who ruled the Sultanate of Delhi from 1489 to 1517 CE.
 Sikandar Lodi earned the epithet of 'Butt Shikan', the 'Destroyer of Idols'.
-Ferishta recorded that Sikandar Lodi was a staunch Muslim, with a passion for vandalizing heathen temples:
+Ferishta recorded that Sikandar Lodi was a staunch Muslim, with a passion for vandalising heathen temples:

 In Tarikh-i Daudi, of 'Abdu-lla (written during the time of Jahangir) said of Sikandar Lodi:

 Vallabhacharya and Chaitanya Mahaprabhu arrived in the Braj region, in search of sacred places that had been destroyed or lost.
 In Shrikrsnashrayah, that make up the Sodashagrantha, Vallabha said of his age: